LiliumOS/LiliumFS-Spec/AlternativeStreams.md

 ## Long Strings Array

-1. Each Primary Object may have a stream with the id `Strings`.
-A primary object may have at most one stream with the id `Strings`.
+1. Each object may have a stream with the id `Strings`.
+A object may have at most one stream with the id `Strings`.
 The required bit of this stream MUST be set and all impl_use bits MUST be clear.
 2. The `Strings` stream contains an array of Null Terminated UTF-8 strings.
 The first byte of the stream MUST be `0` (an empty null-terminated string).
 The index `0` refers to this byte and acts as a sentinel value.